 EDITOR so you can edit it, but it probably already

 installs; try it:

-brew install $FORMULA.
-If you come up with any issues,
+brew install <formula>.
+If you encounter any issues,

 run the command with the